windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

   </a>
 </div>

-If confirmed, the last step of the flow will be executed and the answer will be sent back to the user.
-Otherwise, we can reject message.

 ### Send the answer back to Discord

 Once approved, the flow will resume and the answer will be sent back to the user.